Last Updated on June 7, 2026 by D. Ruddy

 The Dandelion Root is the Key

-As we’ve mentioned, the dandelion’s deep taproot is its secret weapon for survival.
+As I’ve mentioned, the dandelion’s deep taproot is its secret weapon for survival.
 To truly get rid of a dandelion, you must remove this root.
 If you only pull the top part or the flower, the root can regrow.

 This is why tools designed to extract the root are so important for tackling dandelions that are already established.